adobe/faast-path-to-beautiful-apps/chapters/chapter-2.md

     }

     ```
+1. You can also bind default parameters to an action.
+Let's bind a place to our `hello` action.
+    ```
+    $ aio runtime action update hello ~/Desktop/hello.js --param place Sydney
+    ```
+    Try to invoke it again without passing in any parameters, and you can see that even if you don't pass in any parameters, the action still returns `"Hello, stranger from Kansas!"`.
+Bound parameters can still be overwritten by specifying the parameter value at invocation time.

 ### 3. Understand web actions
 1. Web actions are OpenWhisk actions annotated to quickly enable you to build web based applications.
 Let's now turn the action we built into a web action.
 Open `hello.js` and update the code as below
     ```